- Hours of work and shift patterns

-3. The Head of Work Unit will decide, after consultation with the employees involved, whether an employee (one not working in accordance with the flexitime provisions) will be rostered to work in accordance with either a fixed shift pattern or a rotational shift pattern.
+3. The Head of Work Unit will determine, after consultation with the employees involved, whether an employee (one not working in accordance with the flexitime scheme) will be rostered to work in accordance with either a fixed shift pattern or a rotational shift pattern.

 4. The following definitions apply to employees working rostered hours:

-- 'shift roster' is a schedule showing how each staff member will work their ordinary hours of work within a particular shift pattern;
+- 'shift roster' is a schedule showing how each employee will work their ordinary hours of work within a particular shift pattern;

-- 'shift pattern' describes the type of shift arrangement in place and the duration of the shifts;
+- 'shift pattern' describes the type of shift arrangement in place with particular reference to the duration of the shift;

 - 'continuous shift' is worked from beginning to end without being broken for reasons other than a meal break;